 Turning Your Pet Hobby Into a Business

-Shift Your Focus From a Hobby Mindset to a Business Mindset
+1. Shift From a Hobby Mindset to a Business Mindset

-Remember that your hobby is now a business, and as such you have to run it day in and day out.
+Remember that your hobby is now a business, and as such, you have to run it day in and day out.
 You must now be responsible for all sorts of business-related duties.
-This means you must ensure that you are keeping track of expenses, filing all receipts, recording all sales, and handling a wide variety of administrative tasks.
-You may have let this sort of recordkeeping slide when you were a hobbyist, but the IRS and other agencies will not allow you to do that going forward.
-You will also be responsible for other aspects of running the business including customer service, advertising, and storefront (or web page) design.
+That means you must keep track of expenses, record all sales, and handle a wide variety of administrative tasks.
+You will also be responsible for other aspects of running the business, including customer service, advertising, and storefront (or webpage) design.

 Don’t overestimate the potential profitability of the new venture.
-There are many overhead costs associated with starting a business: the business license, insurance, retail space rental or purchase, website development, hiring employees or contractors, purchasing supplies or equipment, and the list of expenses goes on from there.
+There are many overhead costs associated with starting a business: the business license, insurance, retail space rental or purchase, website development, hiring employees or contractors, and purchasing supplies or equipment.
 It may take some time to get the business into the black, but with some persistence, you should be able to get there over time.

-Consider opening the business on a part-time basis at first (testing the waters with the new business venture) while hanging on to your full-time position.
+You may want to open the business on a part-time basis at first (testing the waters with the new venture) while hanging on to your full-time position.
 For example, aspiring dog groomers or pet photographers might begin by seeing clients on evenings and weekends.
 Those producing pet products might attempt to sell them in small quantities to see if there is enough demand to justify a stand-alone business.

-Consider supplementing your primary line of business (such as pet photography) with other income producers, such as teaching photography classes, selling camera equipment, or offering products that are personalized with the pet’s name and image.
+Consider supplementing your primary line of business, such as pet photography, with other income producers, such as teaching photography classes or offering products that are personalized with the pet’s name and image.
 A pet bakery business could offer pet parties, custom pet “birthday cakes,” bake-at-home mixes, and regular lines of pet food.
 It usually is beneficial to include a few sideline offerings to boost earnings.